University of Guelph Arboretum: Acorn Trail

 The Acorn Trail is the only major trail along the portion of the Arboretum northwest of College Avenue.
 It passes by the R.J.
 Hilton Centre, forming a figure-eight encircling the Linden collection and the Beech and Oak collection.

 Col. John McCrae Trail

 This trail connects Wild Goose Woods and Victoria Woods, passing through the Gravel Pit Rehabilitation Collection and along a century-old hedgerow.

 Wild Goose trail

-The Wild Goose trail consists of 1.5 km of boardwalks and dirt paths that meander through areas of marsh, forest, and swamp habitat.
+The Wild Goose trail consists of 1.5km of boardwalks and dirt paths that meander through areas of marsh, forest, and swamp habitat.

 The Victoria Woods trail

 This circular trail meanders through the old-growth maple-beech forest of Victoria Woods and beside the Victoria Woods pond.

 Offers

 The Arboretum, administered through the Ontario Agricultural College at the University of Guelph, provides a variety of programs and workshops year-round and serves as a significant visitor attraction for the citizens of Guelph and Ontario.
-Whether individuals come for the scenery, a place to study or hold an event there are many things The Arboretum has to offer its visitors.
-When arriving at The Arboretum there are brochures available at the entrances (and throughout the grounds) for self-guided tours of the grounds.